greeniehemi/Quote-Extractor/README.md

 # Quote-Extractor
-This is a program that scrapes quotes from a website and stores it on a text file and narrates a single quote
+This is a program that scrapes quotes from a website and stores it on a text file and narrates a single quote.